nickft/tma-label-manager/README.md

 - Client requests another videoUrl
 ...

-Once all the sessions have been captured we can export the collected dataset.
+Once all the sessions have been captured you can export the collected dataset.